A-Attipoe/Dashboards/README.md

 ## EDUCATIVE COURSE DATA REPORT ANALYSIS
 **Power BI**
 ### Project Description
-Educative, a prominent educational tech company, boasts an extensive catalogue of over 3,000 courses spanning four key subjects: Business Finance, Graphic Design, Musical Instruments, and Web Design.
-Offering both free and paid courses, Educative's diverse range of offerings has led to its popularity, with an impressive 12 million subscribers and 574,000 reviews.
-Notably, the platform accommodates courses across various difficulty levels, catering from Beginner to Expert.
-With an average course duration of 4 hours and an average price of GHC 66.00, Educative's robust business model has facilitated the creation of hundreds of thousands of courses, reflecting its commitment to accessible and diverse learning opportunities.
+Educative, a prominent educational tech company, boasts an extensive catalogue of over **3,000 courses** spanning **four key subjects: Business Finance, Graphic Design, Musical Instruments**, and **Web Design**.
+Offering both **free and paid courses**, Educative's diverse range of offerings has led to its popularity, with an impressive **12 million subscribers** and **574,000 reviews**.
+Notably, the platform accommodates courses across various difficulty levels, catering from **Beginner** to **Expert**.
+With an average course duration of **4 hours** and an average price of **GHC 66.00**, Educative's robust business model has facilitated the creation of hundreds of thousands of courses, reflecting its commitment to accessible and diverse learning opportunities.
 ### Business Problem
 The business problem we aim to address is optimizing subscriber engagement and course sales, specifically in Web Development through price increases.
 ### Design